Autobianchi Y10: Design

-The car shares mechanicals with the Fiat Panda and was largely conventional in its layout, with a transversely mounted engine and front- or four-wheel-drive.
-The fuel capacity, at 47 L, was at least fifty percent more than what was usual for the class.
+Mechanically, the car shared its underpinnings with the Fiat Panda, meaning a conventional transverse-engine layout with front-wheel drive (or optional four-wheel drive).
+The fuel capacity, at 47 L, was at least fifty percent larger than typical for the class.

 Interior

-The interior was carpeted and featured cloth upholstery on the seats and optional Alcantara upholstery on the dashboard, seats and door panels, and options such as electric windows, central locking, split rear bench seat, rear window hinged electrically, glass sunroof and climate control system with electronic controls and LED display, similar to that already adopted on Fiat Regata.
+The interior was fully carpeted and featured cloth-upholstered seats.
+Higher trim levels offered optional Alcantara trim on the dashboard, seats, and door panels.
+Available options included electric windows, central locking, a split-folding rear bench seat, power-operated rear windows, a glass sunroof, and an advanced climate control system with electronic controls and an LED display similar to the unit introduced on the Fiat Regata.